vargaae/multi-micro-store-24/README.md

 # ECOMMERCE 2024 APPLICATION

-🚀Sign in with Google Authentication is built in this branch
+🚀Context API, SHOP, CART+USERMENU DROPDOWN, Adding to CART and STYLING are built in this branch (🪵07-Context)

 ## 🛠 Front End: